The further chameleon groups of Richard Thompson and Graham Higman: Automorphisms via dynamics for the Higman groups $G_{n,r}$: Finding our Place in the Rational Group

-In a slightly more general way, we say that a word $\omega \in X_i^m$ is a {\it synchronizing word} or {\it is synchronizing}, if $\pi (\omega, q)$ does not depend on the state $q$.
-Thus, $A$ is synchronizing at level $m$ whenever all words of length $m$ are synchronizing.
+Note that our language is not parallel in the sense that we use ``bi-synchronizing'' (instead of, e.g., ``bi-strongly-synchronizing'') for a transducer with the property that it and its inverse are both strongly synchronizing.
+We have chosen this language as it seems easier on the reader.
+In agreement with the use in automata theory we say that a word $w \in X_i^m$ is a {\it synchronizing word} or alternatively a \emph{reset word}, if $\pi (w, q)$ does not depend on the state $q$.
+Thus, $A$ is synchronizing at level $m$ whenever all words of length $m$ are reset words.

-\emph{The above definitions extend to transducers acting on $\CCnr$ in the obvious way}, using all valid strings of length $m$, and applying them only to the states where these strings can be applied (so if a string begins with a letter from $\rd$, then it must be processed from the initial state).
+\emph{The above definitions extend to transducers acting on $\CCnr$ in the obvious way, using all valid strings of length $m$} (if a string begins with a letter from $\rd$, then it must be processed from the initial state).